Shopify vs. WordPress

 Tip

-Cons of the WordPress CMS
+Cons of WordPress CMS

 Flexibly customizable with themes and plugins Too many plugins increase website loading time